 Chin liposuction can be a life-changing procedure for men and women frustrated by a double chin or neckline fullness.
-Fat is quickly and effectively removed via liposuction, and the patient is left with a sculpted jaw and an attractive neck contour.
+Stubborn fat is quickly and effectively removed via liposuction, and the patient is left with a sculpted jaw and an attractive neck contour.

 Though the process is quick and relatively painless, it will take a few weeks to see your full results.
-During this time, it is imperative that patients follow a healthy diet.
-Doing so will facilitate a faster recovery and lower your chances of complications.
+During this time, it is imperative that patients follow a healthy diet, eating the right foods and getting lots of Vitamin D. Doing so will facilitate a faster recovery and lower your chances of complications.

 What to Eat After Chin Liposuction

 What can you eat after chin lipo?
 This is the question that so many patients ask.
 Of course, you should always follow your plastic surgeon’s specific instructions regarding the best diet after a liposuction procedure.

 Post-surgery, can I eat after chin lipo?
 Yes.
 In general, right after your surgery, your after liposuction diet should consist of liquids only.
 This will last for the first three or four days.
 But again, always check with your doctor.